meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-customer.md

 ![Add a user to the customer](./assets/customer/customer-access-control-add-a-user.png "add a user")

 - Customer Owner can only be granted to max.
-2 user per Customer.
-Also only a Customer Owner can grant another user the Owner role - except there is no Customer Owner at all.
+2 users per Customer.
+Also, only a Customer Owner can grant another user the Owner role - except there is no Customer Owner at all.

 ### Optional